wx2486/codeforces-hitomi/README.md

 password: sharingan

-Warning: there is some problem with my dropbox now, so the ip.txt may be out of date.
+Warning: there are some problems with my dropbox now, so the ip.txt may be out of date.
 I will fix this as soon as possible.